-In August 2018, we introduced Xiaoying Revolving Loan (including Yaoqianhua, which was previously named as Xiaoying Wallet), which is an evolving loan product for online purchases and mobile payments.
+In August 2018, we introduced Xiaoying Revolving Loan (mainly including Yaoqianhua, which was previously named as Xiaoying Wallet), which is an evolving loan product for online purchases and mobile payments.
 Borrowers are able to use Xiaoying Revolving Loan to have a credit limit, and they can repay the borrowed amount at any time, enjoying an interest-free period of up to 7 or 32 days depending on a user's rating.
 Borrowers are also able to choose to repay by 3, 6, 10 or 11 monthly installments through Xiaoying Revolving Loan.

-We facilitated 273,375 and 12,194,632 loans of Xiaoying Revolving Loan in 2018 and 2019.
-The total loan amount of Xiaoying Revolving Loan we facilitated was RMB105 million in 2018 and RMB4,780 million in 2019.
-The outstanding balance of Xiaoying Revolving Loan we facilitated to borrowers increased from RMB42 million as of December 31, 2018 to RMB1,503 million as of December 31, 2019.
+We ceased the operation of Yaoqianhua in December 2020 and currently we do not have any other new loan product under the category of Xiaoying Revolving Loan.
+We facilitated 273,375, 12,194,632 and 13,357,630 loans of Xiaoying Revolving Loan in 2018, 2019 and 2020.
+The total loan amount of Xiaoying Revolving Loan we facilitated was RMB105 million in 2018, RMB4,780 million in 2019 and RMB5,618 million in 2020.
+The outstanding balance of Xiaoying Revolving Loan we facilitated to borrowers decreased from RMB1,446 million as of December 31, 2019 to RMB399 million as of December 31, 2020.